dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 Additional math types - Collision.md

 # Summary
 Proposal API for additional math types to bring it up to feature parity with other popular math libraries i.e. `SlimDX`, `SharpDX`, or `Stride3D`.
 Leveraging modern .NET features such as `INumber<T>` and vectorization.

-This proposal is regarding "collision shapes" for containment and intersection tests.
+DirectX and other APIs include "collision shapes" that can be used for such things as culling.
+This proposal covers the addition of similar "Bounding{Shape}" types and their corresponding containment and intersection test.

 # Contributors
 - Daniel Keenan (dfkeenan)